shreekumar3d/jigita/EQUAL-OPPORTUNITY.md

-jigit saves you time, material and money. jigit is an "equal opportunity" tool.
+Jigit is a tool that saves you time, material and money. jigit is an "equal opportunity" tool.
 It is developed by Shree Kumar (shree.shree@gmail.com).

 You (individual user, teacher/school/user group, company etc) are obligated to compensate the developer fairly, determined by you (and not by the developer of the tool), in a convenient time frame, based on your usage.
-Note that this is an obligation.
-While "compensation" is not limited to money, but that is the easiest; read on for more possibilities.
+Note that this is a moral obligation. "compensation" is not limited to money, but that is the easiest; read on for more possibilities.

 Your contribution supports the development, continued availability, support,